Hi coders!

 The curly brackets just mean that part of the calculation will be worked out first, as a seperate chunk - before the result is used in the rest of the calculation.

-This calculation will then give us an array called red that has all its slots filled with values between 0 and 1.
+red that has all its slots filled with values between 0 and 1.

 This is ideal mathematically, because it means we can just multiply in the range that we need.
 In this case, SetBackdropColour expects values between 0 and 255.